icyfork/pyirclogs/README.md

 and the project doesn't release source code in any repository (FIXME), I create this mirror on `Github` that may help me and the community.

-While preparing this repository I know that @excid3 also has its own `bot`.
+While preparing this repository I know *Chris Oliver* also has its own `bot`.
 I will take a look if it works on my servers.
 His work seems to be great.